RoonMoonlight/EnhancedMod/tf2e/LEGACY.md

 This mod is outdated and no longer supported.
 This document will remain for archival purposes.
 Please check out the [next generation of TF2:E](https://github.com/MysticMoonlight/EnhancedMod/blob/main/tf2e/README.md) for a better and actively supported experience.

 # Team Fortress 2: Enhanced
-Team Fortress 2: Enhanced is a modpack focused on improving the overall visuals and sound effects while keeping original TF2 atmosphere.
+Team Fortress 2: Enhanced is a modpack focused on improving the overall visuals and sound effects while keeping the original TF2 atmosphere.

 Due to licensing issues, the entire modpack will not be available to download, so you must download each mod individually from the links below.